1936–37 FA Cup: Qualifying rounds

+Two clubs progressed from the extra preliminary round to the first round proper.
+Frickley Colliery defeated Ryhill & Havercroft United, Yorkshire Amateur, Worksop Town, Norton Woodseats, Denaby United and Ripley Town before losing to Southport; while Harwich & Parkeston defeated Maldon & Heybridge, Crittall Athletic, Dagenham Town, Romford, Barking and Hayes before going out to Bournemouth & Boscombe Athletic at Dean Court.

 First round proper

-At this stage 43 clubs from the Football League Third Division North and South joined the 25 non-league clubs having come through the qualifying rounds.
-Chester, Port Vale and Luton Town were given a bye to the Third Round.
-To make the number of matches up, non-league Ilford and Corinthian were given byes to this round.
+At this stage 41 clubs from the Football League Third Division North and South joined the 25 non-league clubs having come through the qualifying rounds.
+Chester, Port Vale and Luton Town were given byes to the third round.
+To make the number of matches up, non-league sides Ilford and Corinthian were given byes to this round.
+Ilford were the runners-up from the previous season's FA Amateur Cup, but the bye was passed to them as the winners, Casuals were no longer entering the FA Cup.

 34 matches were scheduled to be played on Saturday, 28 November 1936.
 Four were drawn and went to replays in the following midweek.

 Second round proper

 The matches were played on Saturday, 12 December 1936, with one match postponed until the 17th.
 Three matches were drawn, with replays taking place in the following midweek.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Chester, Port Vale and Luton Town.
+The 44 First and Second Division clubs entered the competition at this stage along with Chester, Port Vale and Luton Town.

 The matches were scheduled for Saturday, 16 January 1937.
 Four matches were drawn and went to replays in the following midweek.
+Spennymoor United and Dartford were the last clubs from the qualifying rounds left in the competition.